typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 * An existing, running Kubernetes cluster.
 * The kubernetes CLI tool `kubectl` is installed and configured to point to the existing Kubernetes cluster.
 * Docker environment variables are configured to point to Docker registry used by Kubernetes cluster.
 This will ensure the Docker images we built in this guide will be available to the Kubernetes cluster.
-* An existing Akka based application to deploy, built using SBT or Maven.
+* An existing clustered Akka based application to deploy, built using SBT or Maven.

-### Our approach
+### Overview

 First, we will need to containerize the application and publish it to the Docker registry used by the Kubernetes cluster.
 This guide will show how to configure both SBT and Maven to perform this task.

 Once our image is published, we will utilize Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to deploy the application.
-Using StatefulSet, given a service named `myapp` and `3` replicas, Kubernetes will start `3` instances of [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) with the names `myapp-0`, `myapp-1`, and `myapp-2`.
+Using StatefulSet, given a service named `myapp` and `3` replicas, Kubernetes will start `3` [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) with the names `myapp-0`, `myapp-1`, and `myapp-2`.
 These Pod names will be registered in the Kubernetes DNS, such that they can be resolved by the pods within the same StatefulSet.
 This would mean `myapp-0` as a host name can be resolved within the `myapp-2` pod, for example.

 Based on the above example, the container `myapp-0` can be used as the seed node to form the Akka cluster within Kubernetes.